r-shadoff/nucleotide-toolkit/README.md

 # nucleotide-toolkit
-Work In Progress - Building a library of tools to process DNA, RNA, and protein sequences
+Work In Progress - Building a library of tools to process DNA and RNA sequences